btf-org/flank/README.md

 ## Make a dashboard or an internal tool

 Flank forwards the `stdout` from your CLI to the browser.
-This means that you can put HTML in the output of your script and it will get rendered in the browser.
+By putting more interesting stuff in the output of your script, you can build more interesting tools...

 - HTML tables [[Guide](/docs/not_written_yet.md)]
 - Data graphics [[Guide](/docs/not_written_yet.md)]